David-Uzno/NSMB-Editor-Reloaded/README.en.md

 ## Downloads
-There are currently no downloads available.
-If you want to use the new version, you need to compile the editor yourself.
+The latest version of the editor is available on the [Releases page](https://github.com/David-Uzno/NSMB-Editor-Reloaded/releases).

-### Quick build guide
+### Compiling
+You can also compile the source code to obtain experimental versions of the editor:

 1. Clone this repository to your local machine.
-2. On Windows, open `NSMBe5.sln` with Visual Studio Community and select "Build Solution".
-On Linux, make sure you have Mono installed and run `msbuild NSMBe5.sln` from the terminal.
+2. On Windows, open the `NSMBe5.sln` file with Visual Studio Community and select "Build Solution".
+On Linux, ensure you have Mono installed and run `msbuild NSMBe5.sln` from the terminal.
 3. The executable will be generated in the `bin/Debug` folder.
-Run the resulting file to start the editor.
+Run the resulting file to launch the editor.

-For older versions, you can check the [GitHub Release page](https://github.com/MammaMiaTeam/NSMB-Editor/releases/latest/).

 ## Requirements
 - Windows: [.NET Framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472)